Diversity, Equity and Inclusion:

 Simply put, pay equity is equal pay for work of equal value.
 By paying employees fairly and consistently based on the role they perform, working conditions and according to market data, companies can mitigate bias in compensation related to factors like gender, race or ethnicity.
 We know these subjective factors can play a role in compensation, to the employee’s disadvantage or to their advantage.

-We believe a fair compensation structure designed to mitigate bias is a critical component to drive a more inclusive culture within our own walls and beyond—and ultimately helps us attract and retain the highest caliber talent.
-It also means that we can sustain a system that creates less motivation for self-serving politics or individual goals, and creates intrinsic motivation to drive toward collective success and the happiness of our clients.
+We believe a fair compensation structure designed to mitigate bias is a critical component to drive a more inclusive culture within our own walls and beyond—and ultimately helps us attract and retain the highest caliber of talent.

 The Year Ahead

-Our goal is to use the full sphere of our influence to further diversify Stitch Fix because we know that representation in our community makes Stitch Fix better, our ideas stronger and our experience more broadly resonant to the diverse client audience we serve today, and will serve in the future.
+Our goal continues to be that we use our influence to further diversify Stitch Fix because we know that representation in our community makes Stitch Fix better, our ideas stronger and our experience more broadly resonant to the diverse client audience we serve today, and will serve in the future.